 2. Use key phrases

 Using key phrases is another way to let search engines pick up what your content is about without a hitch.
-It is essential to use your keyphrase more often in your text, and must be especially visible on your headline and the first paragraph of your article.
+It is essential to use your keyphrase more often in your text and must be especially visible in your headline and the first paragraph of your article.
 However, it is not such a good idea to overuse it as it might make it unpleasant to read and put your readers off.

 Your keyphrase must also appear on your slug — the link people will see when sharing your article.